prof-rossetti/georgetown-opim-557-201710/README.md

 ### Google Calendar

 The [Calendar](https://calendar.google.com/calendar/embed?src=ni1edt66bch74g58tl8dl6hqao%40group.calendar.google.com&ctz=America%2FNew_York) provides an overview of the dates and times when this class meets.
-It reflects the most up-to-date course scheduling information, including class times, instructor office hours, holidays, and more.
+It reflects the most up-to-date course scheduling information, including class times, assignment due-dates, instructor office hours, holidays, and more.

 ### Schedule

 The [Schedule](/SCHEDULE.md) lists specific topics and technologies in focus during each class.
 The schedule is tentative and may change to reflect actual pace of instruction.
-In the event of a schedule change, the professor will send an announcement.
+In the event of a schedule change, the professor will likely send an announcement.

 ### Policies